wizardwharf/sentiment-api/README.md

 # Sentiment Analysis REST API

-A Flask-based REST API that uses NLTK's VADER sentiment analyser to classify the emotional tone of input text.
-Designed for organisations to process and understand feedback left by service users.
+A Flask based REST API that uses NLTK's VADER sentiment analyser to classify the emotional tone of input .
+Designed for organisations to process and understand feedback left by its users.

 ## Table of Contents